thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 1. SSH into your ThoughtSpot cluster as admin.

-2. Run the following command: `tscli --adv service add-javaopt tomcat.tomcat D orion.customCalendarConfig.enabled true`
+2. Run the following command: `tscli service add-javaopt tomcat.tomcat D orion.customCalendarConfig.enabled true`

 ### Creating a custom calendar